siteswap/glb_viewer/README.md

 TODO:
-	1) Check viewing on phone screen, landscape view!
-Buttons too big, take up everything!
+	1) BIG, transparent buttons on far left and far right of the screen for steering.
+	2) Wattage is not getting translated accurately - always 0, 16 or 48.
-	2) Increase bike resistance if shoot is on?
+	3) Increase bike resistance if shoot is on?
 Increase shots / radius with more power?
 	---- Phase II  ----
 	1) Extend power_app.html with gyroscope steering 'power_steering_app.html'
 	---- Phase III ----